peilun-he/PDSim/README.md

 $\lambda_{\chi}, \lambda_{\xi} \in \mathbb{R}$ are risk premiums;
 $W_t^{\chi*}$ and $W_t^{\xi*}$ are correlated standard Brownian Motions with correlation coefficient $\rho$.
-In the original Schwartz-Smith model (Schwartz & Smith, 2000), $\xi$, the long-term factor, is geometric Brownian motion (gBm), that is $\gamma=0$.
+In the original Schwartz-Smith model (Schwartz & Smith, 2000), where the long-term factor $\xi$ is geometric Brownian motion (gBm), corresponds to $\gamma=0$.
+Since 2000, Manoliu and
-Historically, Manoliu and Tompaidis (2002), Casassus and Collin-Dufresne (2005) and Peters et al. (2013) considered the extended version of Schwartz-Smith model by introducing any $\gamma \ge 0$.
-Further, for consistency, we continue to refer to this model as the Schwartz-Smith model.
-Previous applications of Schwartz-Smith model include works by Ncube (2010), Goodwin (2015), He (2020) and Aspinall (2022).
+Tompaidis (2002), Casassus and Collin-Dufresne (2005), Peters et al. (2013), and others considered the extended version of Schwartz-Smith model by introducing any $\gamma \ge 0$.
+For consistency, further we continue to refer to this model with $\gamma \ge 0$ as the Schwartz-Smith model.
+The codes for implementation of Schwartz-Smith model are publicly available for $\gamma = 0$ by Ncube (2010) and Goodwin (2015) on Matlab File Exchange, and for $\gamma \ge 0$ by He (2020) on GitHub and Aspinall (2022) in R.

 Theoretically, there are few constraints on parameters, apart from those outlined above, where $\kappa, \gamma, \sigma_{\chi},